exercism/ruby/README.md

 you can take advantage of by installing the `rubocop` gem.
 It will use the configuration file located in the root folder, `.rubocop.yml`.
 When you edit your code, you can simply run `rubocop -D`.
-It will ignore your `example.rb`, but will gently suggest style for your test code.
+It will ignore your example solution, but will gently suggest style for your test code.

 The `-D` option that is suggested is provided to give you the ability to easily ignore the Cops that you think should be ignored.
 This is easily